benichu/checklister/README.md

 ## Description

-Checklister is a CLI packaged as a Ruby gem giving you the power to transform any markdown file or url checklist into an actionable gitlab (and soon github) issue.
+Checklister is a CLI packaged as a Ruby gem giving you the power to transform any markdown file or url checklist into an actionable gitlab or github issue.

 ### Why using checklists